openSUSE/news-o-o/_posts/2011-02-05-opensuse-weekly-news-issue-161-is-out.markdown

 **What?**

-Join our special place build for that event and letâ€™s get
+Join our special place build for that event and let’s get

   * Dance party